dribnet/purvs/README.md

 Start to do the interaction.
 Complte A to B, and I will figure out how to do change letters autoly tomorrow.
 Change the periew picture.

 20/05 Change letters and background colors.
+Complete exhibition.
+Make the enhibition show all of letters and numbers.
+Start to do the editor and figure out why my interaction part only shows A to B.

 The parameters per letter:
   * `size` : radius of the second circle